Cap-Haïtien International Airport: History

 The Haitian government signed a deal with Venezuela for the airport to be renovated.
-On September 13, 2010, a 1300 m concrete runway was being built by Haitian firms and personnel working under the supervision of a Cuban-Venezuelan firm.
+On 13 September 2010, a 1300 m concrete runway was being built by Haitian firms and personnel working under the supervision of a Cuban-Venezuelan firm.
 The extended 7,500 ft runway was completely repaved in October 2012, with the rest of the reconstruction finished by February 2013.
 Part of the work consisted of rerouting a road around the airstrip that had previously bisected it.

 On 18 April 2013, a spokesman for Haitian Prime Minister Laurent Lamothe announced that the airport will be renamed to "Hugo Chávez International Airport" in honour of the late Venezuelan President, a day before Haitian President Michel Martelly was scheduled to attend Nicolás Maduro's inauguration ceremony in Caracas.
 A statement by the Prime Minister's spokesman Gary Bodeau said "President Chávez has done his best to help Haiti in the most difficult times.
 He has contributed over $1 billion to assist Haiti and is beloved by the Haitian people.
 As a tribute to him, and for his work to Haiti, we have decided to name the airport in Cap-Haïtien in his honor."
-However, plans to rename the airport fell through.

 In 2019, Spirit Airlines cancelled its scheduled service between Cap-Haïtien and Fort Lauderdale.
 In 2020, American Airlines terminated its service to Miami, leaving Cap-Haïtien with no scheduled commercial passenger service to the United States.
 On 1 October 2020, Spirit Airlines announced it would resume nonstop service to Fort Lauderdale-Hollywood International Airport beginning 3 December 2020.